redbeardcreator/TokenMatcher/README.md

 You can look in `Examples/Sample.php` to see an idea for a more fluent flow.

 I've been experimenting using [PsySH](http://psysh.org/).
-I'll start it and include `examples\Sample.php`.
+I'll start it and include `examples/Sample.php`.
 Then I start poking at things.
-PsySH is currently a development dependency, so it can be invoked from the root with `vendor/bin/psysh'.
+PsySH is currently a development dependency, so it can be invoked from the root with `vendor/bin/psysh`.
 However, this will go away as soon as I've settled on the core API.
 At that point I'll start focusing on unit tests instead.